jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzbilling/index.md

-#Setting up an IBM DevOps Services account
+#Configuring IBM DevOps Services for Bluemix billing

 All IBM DevOps Services projects include an allowance of free services.
 To avoid service interruptions when you exceed those allowances, you must set up a billing account.